 - Crush the aid station in hands-free mode thanks to your RaceSaver 1.0 Bag™.

-- Place RaceSaver bag on areas of your body when racing, such as under your hat, in your race top or race shorts.
+- Place RaceSaver bag on areas of your body when racing, such as under your hat, in your race top or in your race shorts.

 - Open RaceSaver 1.0 Bag™ and take out ice to consume as needed.